-Subaru builds fun niche all-wheel-drive models that will get you away from the crowd.
+Subaru builds fun niche all-wheel-drive models that get customers further off the grid.
 Subaru is the only automaker that offers standard all-wheel-drive on every one of its models (except the rear-drive BRZ sports coupe).
 Other automakers have front-drive models and charge more for the all-wheel-drive option on their vehicles.

 Subaru keeps the value of its vehicles high

-Subaru keeps inventory levels low on all its new vehicles, which contribute to higher resale values.
-Subaru will keep the value of the 2022 Crosstrek, Forester, WRX, and STI high because they offer the lowest incentives and rebates of any automaker.
-A recent report from Automotive News says the average manufacturer incentive per vehicle in January is $4,200 for SUVs and $3,952 for cars.
-Subaru's incentive or customer rebate per unit is just $1,017, the lowest of any automaker.
+Subaru keeps inventory levels low on all its new vehicles, contributing to higher resale values.
+Subaru will keep the value of the 2023 Crosstrek, Forester, Outback, and other new models high because they offer the lowest incentives and rebates of any automaker.
+According to Kelly Blue Book's (KBB) 2022 Best Resale Value Awards, Subaru earned three individual segment honors with the Crosstrek, Forester, and Outback.

 Subaru is not afraid to go against conventional wisdom

-When Subaru revealed the details of the second-generation BRZ, journalists criticized it for not having a turbocharged engine.
+When Subaru revealed the details of the next-generation 2022 BRZ, journalists criticized it for not having a turbocharged engine.
 Subaru is not afraid to go against conventional wisdom and brought the new sports car with a naturally-aspirated engine.
 With a non-turbo engine, the BRZ received multiple recent awards for being the best new sports car.

 You won't get hurt if you make a mistake

-The 2022 Subaru Forester, Outback, and Crosstrek will continue to bring a unique quality called balance that sets the SUVs apart from all others.
+The 2023 Subaru Crosstrek, Outback, Forester, and other new models will continue to bring a unique quality called balance that sets the SUVs apart from all others.
 The difference between being good and being great is a quality called balance.
-As an athlete, the body maintains its center of gravity above its base of support.
+As an athlete, the body maintains its center of gravity above its support base.
 Without it, you'll fall on your face.

 Subaru wants you to be safe in the event of an accident